Zeo33-free/HaasWidener/README.md

 https://www.bilibili.com/video/BV1aoRQBqE9F

-Warning: Inserting any additional effects after this plugin may introduce phase issues when the signal is collapsed to mono.
+Warning: Inserting any additional effects after this plugin may introduce phase issues when the signal is summed to mono.

 License: GPLv3